- Benign, intraventricular tumor, likely arising from subependymal glial precursor cells

 - T2*/GRE/SWI: signal blooming secondary to calcification

 - T1WI+C: little to no enhancement most common

-- MRI with contrast, CT may be helpful for identification of small calcifications
+- MRI with contrast; CT imaging can be helpful for the identification of small calcifications

 For more information, please see the corresponding chapter in Radiopaedia.

-Louis DN, et al. WHO Classification of Tumours of the Central Nervous System: Subependymoma.
-Lyon: IARC Press, 2007; 70-71.
+Louis DN, Ohgaki H, Wiestler OD, et al (eds).
+WHO Classification of Tumours of the Central Nervous System: Subependymoma.
+IARC Press, Lyon, France; 2007:70–71.

 Please login to post a comment.